These are the places you want to be this fall for the best fall foliage in the USA.

 The fall season is upon us and we couldn’t be more excited.
 Forget the PSLs!
-Part of the reason we moved to NYC this year, is to have easy access to some of the countries most beautiful fall foliage.
+Part of the reason we moved to NYC this year is to have easy access to the country’s most beautiful fall foliage.

-Besides the obvious like New England or Blue Ridge Parkway, we came up with a list of other lesser known fall destinations that also deserve a visit this season.
-No matter where you are this year, we hope that you can get out to explore one of these beautiful spots.
-If you do, be sure to tag your photos with #LocalAdventurer so we can check them out too.
+Besides the obvious like New England or Blue Ridge Parkway, we came up with a list of other lesser-known fall destinations that also deserve a visit this season.

 A big thank you to Zipcar for sponsoring this post.
 All opinions are always our own.
 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

 17 Breathtaking Road Trip Destinations to See the Best Fall Foliage in the USA

 Not only do you get to enjoy the foliage, but a lot of the city’s top restaurants feature the fall harvest and the breweries get newly harvested hops to work with.
-You can take a short drive out to the Columbia River Gorge to admire waterfalls amongst the fiery colors.
+You can take a short drive out to the Columbia River Gorge to admire waterfalls among fiery colors.

 2. Leavenworth, Washington